vishnusk2004/Mini_Project/Documentation/documentation_2.md

 ### Getting Started
 To get started with the Job Search Website, follow these steps:
-1. Visit the website URL [https://vishnusk2004.github.io/Mini_Project/].
+1. Visit the website URL [Job Match Maker](https://vishnusk2004.github.io/Mini_Project/).
 2. Navigate to the "Try" page to search for job listings based on your skills, location, and experience.

 ### Features